TxDOT: Harbor Bridge developer did not take steps to fix flaws

 "Over the course of the project, there have been assurances by Flatiron/Dragados that these issues had been or would be addressed," Williams said.

-TxDOT hired a fully independent bridge engineering firm, SYSTRA IBT, to confirm that those concerns were addressed and found that they were not.
+TxDOT hired a fully independent bridge engineering firm, Systra International Bridge Technologies, to confirm that those concerns were addressed and found that they were not.

 "Earlier this year, this review identified several areas of concern that generally involved instances where the bridge design did not meet various industry standards specified by TxDOT," Williams said.
 Issues with foundations, load and weight capacity and the future stability of mainstay bridge were all included in the independent review.

-After the review was complete, TxDOT sent FLDLCC a notice of nonconforming work on April 29, 2022, Williams said, to formally let FLDLCC know about the concerns.
+After the review was complete, TxDOT sent FDLCC a notice of nonconforming work on April 29, 2022, Williams said, to formally let FDLCC know about the concerns.

 Watch the press conference in full below:

-On July 15, 2022, TxDOT suspended work on the bridge after FLDLLC's "lack of responsiveness" to TxDOT's concerns.
+On July 15, 2022, TxDOT suspended work on the bridge after FDLLC's "lack of responsiveness" to TxDOT's concerns.

 "Despite numerous meetings between TxDOT, the Flatiron/Dragados team, and IBT, Flatiron Dragados has refused to acknowledge the safety issues that have been identified or to take any steps to correct them," Williams said.